|Compatibility:||IdSurvey 8.0||IdSurvey 8.1|

 |Working time||This is the interviewer’s total working time, excluding idle time.|

 |Idle time||This is the total amount of the interviewer’s idle time.|

-Idle time is calculated thanks to Auto-Sleep, the system that detects when the interviewer makes no activity in the CATI interface for a few minutes.
+Idle time is calculated thanks to Idle detection, the system that notices when the interviewer makes no activity in the CATI interface for a few minutes.

 |Waiting time (all)||This is the sum of the waiting times on the pages before a contact is selected.|

 Depending on the call mode, the waiting pages are: